nasa/ziggy/doc/user-manual/instances-panel.md

 You've probably already guessed what this is leading up to:

-**When Ziggy has multiple input data file types for a pipeline module, it figures out which files go together in a subtask by their regular expression groups.
+**When Ziggy has multiple input data file types for a pipeline node, it figures out which files go together in a subtask by their regular expression groups.
 Specifically, two files go together if the values of all their regular expression groups match.**

 Of course, if that was the only requirement, we could simply give both data file types the fileNameRegexp value of `(nasa-logo-file-[0-9])\.png`.
 There is one other requirement, which, again, you've probably already guessed: